royalwcheese55/python-project/session-6-sql-database/homework.md

 ## Concept Questions

 - What are primary keys and foreign keys?
 How are they used in relational databases?
+p: unique identifier in a table. f: a reference key of primary key in another table

 - What is the difference between INNER JOIN, LEFT JOIN, and FULL OUTER JOIN?
+inner: return the match result from two table.
+left: return all left and matcing right
+full: return all

 - What is normalization?
+organize tables to remove duplicates and keep data consistent.

 - What are the different types of database relationships (1:1, 1:many, many:many) and how do you implement them in SQL?
+1:1 → FK as PK
+1:N → FK on the “many” side
+M:N → Bridge table with two FKs

 - What are transactions and isolation levels?
 Explain the problems each isolation level solves.
+Read Uncommitted: dirty reads allowed
+Read Committed: no dirty reads
+Repeatable Read: no dirty reads, no non-repeatable reads
+Serializable: no anomalies at all
+A transaction is a group of SQL operations that execute as one atomic unit — either all succeed or all fail.

 - What's the difference between PRIMARY KEY, UNIQUE, and FOREIGN KEY constraints?
+PRIMARY KEY → unique + not null + identifies the row UNIQUE → unique but can allow nulls
+FOREIGN KEY → links tables and enforces valid relationships

 ---

 ## Coding Challenge 1: SQL Practice